TryGhost/Ghost/da/usage/faq.md

 ---
 lang: da
 layout: usage
-meta_title: How to Use Ghost - Ghost Docs
+meta_title: How to Use Ghost - Ghost dokumentation
 meta_description: An in depth guide to using the Ghost blogging platform.
 Got Ghost but not sure how to get going?
 Start here!
 heading: Using Ghost
 subheading: Finding your way around, and getting set up the way you want